Vokil

-Uokil, or Vokil, was a name of Bulgar dynastic clan listed in the Nominalia of the Bulgarian khans.
+Vokil, or Uokil, was a name of Bulgar dynastic clan of the early period of the First Bulgarian Empire listed in the Nominalia of the Bulgarian khans.
 The first listed in Nominalia was Kormisosh (r.
 737–754) and the last was Umor (r.
 766).

 Theories regarding origins

 Kazakhstanian Turkologist Yury Zuev had drawn attention to circumstantial evidence suggesting links between the Vokil and various Central Asian peoples, during antiquity and the early Middle Ages.
 The peoples concerned include: